RahulGhosh305/javascript-oop/REEDME.md

 - Child class inherites parent class public properties and methods.
 - Private properties and method are not accessable in outsite of its own class but set private properties value from child to parent class through super() function

+## Abstraction

+- Hiding real block of code implimentation and show only uses modules.